jili0/jili0/README.md

-### Hi there 👋
+### Hi there 👋\n
-🌱 I’m currently learning Full-stack Web- and Softwaredevelopment at DCI.
-🔭 I’m currently working on Linux system.
+🌱 I’m currently learning Full-stack Web- and Softwaredevelopment at DCI.\n 🔭 I’m currently working on Linux system.\n
-📫 My E-mail: jing.li@dci-student.org
+📫 My E-mail: jing.li@dci-student.org\n
 💬 Ask me about my favorite dishes! 😋😋😋
 <!--
 **jili0/jili0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.